West Bank and Gaza Trust Fund

 What are its development impacts?

-Apart from crowding in private investment, the projects supported by the West Bank and Gaza Trust Fund have also had the following development impacts since 2013:
+As of October 1, 2023, the projects supported by the West Bank and Gaza Trust Fund have also had the following development impacts: